 I have attended several Luthier symposia and read a lot about guitar design and assembly.
 I bought a thickness sander, some chisels, glue, etc. and started making guitars in my basement.
 I started teaching a guitar-building class at the Woodcraft store in Springfield, Va to see just how much I really knew.
 That lasted 15 years and it let me see every possible mistake you could make and figure out how to recover.
 I now resaw all of my own wood, make all of the parts except the necks and have produced about 350 guitars.

 I started making violins when Arthur Conner of Copper Hill, Va. bought one of my guitars and offered to teach me fiddle making.
 He was 95 years old when he died in April 2020 and had been making fiddles by hand for over 60 years.
 I have made about 20 fiddles so far.

 I started making ukuleles to use the smaller pieces of wood left over from guitar building.
-I’ve made several banjos (mainly just making a neck) and mandolins (similar to fiddle-making).
+I’ve made several banjos using Prucha pot assemblies and four mandolins (similar to fiddle-making).
 I’ve also made two Weissenborn Hawai’in Steel guitars and one resophonic guitar.